 The word permaculture derives from ‘permanent’ and ‘agriculture.’
-It describes a method of farming that is sustainable, ethical, and environmentally-friendly.
+It describes a sustainable, ethical, and environmentally-friendly farming method.

 Successful permaculture farming depends heavily upon using the most appropriate agricultural techniques for a specific region.
 However, it is also possible to maximize its efficiency by selecting crops that thrive with minimal intervention.

 One such crop is industrial hemp.
 Not only is hemp easy to grow, but it is also relatively eco-friendly compared to other species.
 Furthermore, it has a myriad of uses involving almost every part of the plant.

 Could hemp be the perfect permaculture crop?
 Read on to learn more.

 Before discussing how hemp is potentially useful as a permaculture crop, let’s outline what permaculture means.